At the start of this blog I must apologise for its length, so sorry in advance.

 Below, This is the Shipwreck museum.
 It is an absolute mine of information, with dates losses of shipping plus fabulous photo's and drawings.
 There was also a British world war two bomber that crash landed here in the bay.

-A lot of the Artefact's in this Maritime Museum came from the hundreds of wrecks in the area.
+Artefact's in this Maritime Museum came from the hundreds of wrecks in the area.

 Shame about the picture (below) as it shows the Quay back in the days when it really was a Quay and small safe haven for shipping.
 There was a Quay here back as far as 1321 and was finally washed away in the 1700 century.